severmanolescu/Crypto-Bot-Ecosystem/README.md

 ## Usage Examples
 ### Getting Started
 Getting Started
-- Add bots to Telegram using their respective tokens
+- Add bots to Telegram using their respective tokens;
-- Send **/start** to initialize each bot
+- Send **/start** to initialize each bot;
-- Use the buttons in the bot interface to use the features
+- Use the buttons in the bot interface to use the features;
-- Use **/help** to see available commands
+- Use **/help** to see available commands.

 ---